A new discriminant algebra construction: Introduction

 In forthcoming work, the authors exhibit isomorphisms between this discriminant algebra construction and those given by Rost and Loos.
 The isomorphism with Loos's discriminant algebra is quite subtle, and suggests that there may be only one discriminant algebra operation satisfying \cref{mainthm-identify-discriminants,mainthm-base-change,mainthm-2-unit,mainthm-etale} up to isomorphism.
 Due to the existence of suitably nice universal cases, the authors have been able to verify this uniqueness in ranks up to $3$, but the general case is still unknown.

-Both authors would like to thank Lenny Taelman for several helpful discussions throughout this project.
+Both authors would like to thank Lenny Taelman for several helpful discussions throughout this project, as well as Darij Grinberg and the anonymous referee for their comments and corrections.
 The second author would also like to thank the Austrian Science Fund FWF for its support through project P25652.